ARTICLE I. NAME AND PURPOSE

 The applicant library should also demonstrate other unique and extraordinary qualifications within their research mission, as reflected in collections of distinction, and their ability to add breadth and depth to the resources and services offered to the current GWLA membership.

 A library is not eligible for membership if it would jeopardize the Corporation's tax-exempt status.

 a.
 A library interested in applying for GWLA membership should send a letter of application to the Executive Director.
 The letter must include its assessment as to meeting the membership criteria.

 b.
 The Board of Directors determines its initial interest in exploring a membership invitation.
 If there is interest, the Executive Director arranges a campus review visit.
 The GWLA Chair appoints a visiting campus review team (typically including the Chair, the Executive Director, and a Board member).
 The applicant library is responsible for all expenses associated with the campus review team unless otherwise negotiated and agreed upon by both parties.

 c.
 Following the campus review visit, the campus review team submits a report detailing its assessment of the library according to the membership criteria followed by its recommendation for membership to the Board of Directors.

 d.
-If the Board of Directors approves the application for membership vote, the Chair forwards the membership recommendation to the GWLA membership for consideration and formal voting with written or electronic ballot.
+If the Board of Directors approves the application for membership vote, the Chair forwards the membership recommendation to the GWLA membership for consideration and formal voting.
 A three-fourth's majority vote of the full membership is required for admission of any new member.
-Typically the discussion and voting takes place in person at a membership meeting however the process may be conducted through other means that records the vote of each member library.
+Typically, the discussion and voting take place in person at a membership meeting however the process may be conducted through other means that allows for synchronous discussion and records the vote of each member library.

 e.
 If the GWLA membership approves offering a membership invitation, the Chair and Executive Director submit a written offer of membership to the library.
 If the library accepts the membership offer, the Executive Director makes the necessary arrangements including determining the date of membership.